Stefan-Karadzhov/EF-Core-Database/README.md

 # EF-Core-Database
-Inserting data with JSON and XML from files.
+Inserting data from JSON and XML files.